 Blaen-y-glyn is a bit further out away from the others but still just an hour from Cardiff.
 An easy 20-minute walk from the car park brings you to the waterfall.

 Henrhyd Falls requires a bit more fitness, but it is still an easy walk.
-From the car park, it’s downhill before stairs lead you to the upper track and then about 20 minutes after leaving the car you’re there.
+From the car park, it’s downhill before the stairs lead you to the upper track.
+About 20 minutes after leaving the car, you’re there.

-If you’d like to know more information about this area, please click on this link which will take you to my blog on Waterfall Country Brecon Beacons.
+If you’d like more information about this area, please click on this link, which will take you to my blog on Visit the 10 Beautiful Waterfalls in the Brecon Beacons, Wales.

 South-West Wales